clover/remote-pay-cloud/README.md

 ## Version 1.3.1
 ## Version 1.3.1-rc1.2
 * CLOVER-21536  Default allowPartialAuth in PayIntent dto.
-Update to dependency on remote-pay-cloud-api
+Update to dependency on remote-pay-cloud-api.

 ## Version 1.3.1-rc1.1
-* SEMI-695 Update typesccript version
+* SEMI-695 Update typesccript version.

 ## Version 1.3.1-rc1.0
 * SEMI-864 Fix case where a provided tip of 0 resulted in a sale being converted to an auth.

 ## Version 1.3.0-rc1.1
-* SEMI-917 Add onDeviceDisconnected, onDeviceConnected, onDeviceReady, and deprecate onDisconnected, onConnected, onReady.
-This brings this API in closer alignment with the other remote-pay API's.
+* SEMI-917 Add onDeviceDisconnected, onDeviceConnected, and onDeviceReady and deprecate onDisconnected, onConnected, and onReady.
+This brings this API into closer alignment with the other remote-pay APIs.

 ## Version 1.3.0-rc1.0
 * Added support for Custom Activities